doradocodes/processing-collab-editor/README.md

 # Processing Collaborative Code Editor

 ## Description
-Prototype for a new collaborative code editor for Processing (2024 pr05).
+Prototype for a new collaborative code editor for Processing Foundation (2024 pr05).

 ## Installation
 1. Clone the repository.